Sponsored links:

 The streets are lined with old stone houses, whose worn facades are adorned with colorful shutters and climbing ivy.
 Nearby, we can see workshops of local artisans showcasing pottery and handmade goods that reflect the rich cultural heritage of the village.

 Let’s stop for a moment at one of the cozy cafes along the street.
 Here, we can enjoy a freshly brewed cup of coffee, accompanied by a piece of traditional Provençal cake.
+The relaxed pace of life here is part of the charm, and sitting at a terrace cafe is the perfect way to soak in the atmosphere and watch village life unfold.

 Further on, we discover the Saint Andre Church (B; GPS: 43.623794332, 6.7026467091), a beautiful historic temple with classic Provençal architecture.
 The interior is peaceful, and the delicate stained glass windows tell stories of the region’s rich past.
+The church, with its Romanesque foundations, has been a central part of the village for centuries, providing a quiet space for contemplation and admiration of its sacred art.

 See also: